Back to articles

 3. Cooling Systems: Various electroporators have a cooling system for dissipating generated heat.
 It is crucial when dealing with multiple samples or high-throughput applications.

-4. Data Logging and Concetivity: New generation electroporators may have data recording capabilities for recording the parameters and outcomes of each electroporation test.
+4. Data Logging and Connectivity: New generation electroporators may have data recording capabilities for recording the parameters and outcomes of each electroporation test.
 Some models of electroporators may also have connectivity options like USB ports or data transferring software for data retrieval and analysis.

 5. Trigger: Some electroporators consist of trigger or footswitch mechanisms.
 This mechanism allows the user to initiate the electrical pulse delivery manually.